Tax Attorneys and Consultants

 In short, the failure to file income taxes and the failure to pay income taxes while taking evasive action to avoid doing so can involve criminal prosecution and jail time.
 While the vast majority of tax cases are not criminal matters, it is important to recognize a case that may become criminal and persuade the IRS to not pursue those that are investigated by CID.
 Further, it is important to understand that when an IRS criminal investigator shows up at your door unannounced, don’t say anything and call an attorney.
 The government is not there to help you.

-*Deininger & Escobar is not licensed by the Arkansas State Board of Public Accountancy
+*Neil Deininger & Company is not licensed by the Arkansas State Board of Public Accountancy